 And don’t get me started on the gelato.

-But why is Italy a good choice for those travelling alone, and particularly female solo travellers?
+But why is Italy a good solo travel destination in Europe, and particularly for female solo travellers?

 Why Italy is a great destination for solo travellers